ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 - It's not necessary to mock all the boto3/botocore calls (``get_paginator()``, ``paginate()``, etc).
 It's often better to just set-up a function that wrap these calls and mock the result.
 - Simplicity prevails.
 Tests should be short and cover a limited set of features.

-Pytest is well documented and you will find some example in its `ow-to guides <https://docs.pytest.org/en/latest/how-to/index.html>`_
+Pytest is well documented and you will find some example in its `how-to guides <https://docs.pytest.org/en/latest/how-to/index.html>`_

 How to run my unit-tests
 ------------------------